 We apply LPD-C to two publicly available NGS datasets.
-The cervical cancer data provide measurements of the digital expression for 714 small RNAs (miRNAs) in 29 tumor and 29 normal cervical tissue samples from humans (Witten et al., 2010).
+The cervical cancer data provide measurements of the digital expression for 714 small RNAs (miRNAs; hereafter miRNAs and genes are used interchangeably) in 29 tumor and 29 normal cervical tissue samples from humans (Witten et al., 2010).
 The human data provide measurements of the digital expression for 22,925 genes in 14 samples from a single human male, which consists of seven technical replicates from liver and kidney, respectively (Marioni et al., 2008).
-The cervical cancer data were collected for discovering miRNAs associated with human cervical cancer.
-The human data were collected for comparing microarrays and NGS technologies.
+The cervical cancer data were collected for the purpose of discovering miRNAs associated with human cervical cancer.
+The human data were collected in order to compare microarray and NGS technologies.

-3.2.1 Selection of the number of processes K We suggest two practical approaches based on n-fold CV for selecting the number of processes K in real data.
+3.2.1 Two approaches for selecting the number of processes K in real data.
+We suggest two practical approaches based on n-fold CV for selecting the number of processes K in real data.
 The problem of selecting K is similar to that of selecting the number of clusters, which is known to be a notoriously difficult problem; therefore, we suggest fitting LPD-C for a range of K's and selecting those K's which lead to results that agree closely with the biological knowledge.

+The first approach chooses K based on the held-out log likelihood in n-fold CV (Rogers et al., 2005).
+It is well-suited for small sample sizes, such as in the human data.
+This approach randomly splits the samples into n partitions, fits LPD-C using the samples in n-1 partitions (training data), calculates the held-out log likelihood for the samples that are not in training data (test data) using parameter estimates obtained from the training data, and repeats this process n times by separately using each partition as the test data.
+It yields n held-out log likelihoods for a particular K. These n log likelihoods are calculated when K is varied from 1 to a large integer.
+The chosen number of processes corresponds to the K that maximizes the medians of the held-out log likelihoods.

-The first approach uses n-fold CV, varies K from 2 to a large integer, and calculates n heldout log likelihoods for each K. It chooses the K that maximizes the median of n held-out log likelihoods (Rogers et al., 2005).
-This approach is well-suited for data with small sample sizes (e.g., the human data).
-The second approach chooses K using n-fold CV based on the true positive proportion (TPP) and false discovery proportion (FDP) determined from training and test data (Hastie et al., 2009).
-Assuming that the genes selected by LPD-C in the training data represent the truth, this approach calculates TPP and FDP in the genes selected by LPD-C in the test data.
-This process is repeated n times to yield n TPPs and FDPs for each K. The values of K that have large TPPs and small FDPs represent good choices of K. This approach is more suitable for data with relatively large sample size (e.g., the cervical cancer data).
+The second approach chooses K using the true positive proportion (TPP) and false discovery proportion (FDP) determined using training and test data (Friedman et al., 2010).
+It is more suitable for relatively large sample size data such as found for the cervical cancer data.
+Similar to the first approach, the second approach randomly splits the samples into training and test data, and separately selects genes in both sets using LPD-C for a particular value of K. Assuming that the genes selected in the training data represent the truth, this approach calculates the proportion of true positives and false discoveries in the genes selected by LPD-C in the test data.
+This process is repeated n times to yield n TPPs and FDPs for each K. The values of K that have large TPPs and small FDPs represent good choices of K (see Section 2.4 in Supplementary Material for greater details about the CV-based approaches).